 If you’re a new organizer (or thinking about becoming one), building a successful business might feel a bit like climbing Mt.
 Everest.

 I’ve developed a series of guides called the Insider’s Guides for New Organizers to give you information and guidance as you start or build your organizing business.
-There are four available now and I have more in the works.
+There are five available now and I have more in the works.
 Please do check back for new entries in this series.